CanonSamson/BNB-Token-Locker-Contract/README.md

 Welcome to the **Web3 Token Locker DApp** project repository!
 This decentralized application (DApp) leverages blockchain technology to implement an Token locker platform on the BNB Chain.

-Get Started by Creating an account.
+Get Started by Creating An Account.

 ![Create Account](/s1.png)